essdocs/sims.primary.en-gb/_docs/accounts/useraccounts/status.md

 : The person has left your organisation.
 By default, we hide inactive accounts from your search results.

 {% include icon.html url="user-times" %} Deactivated
-: As a site admin, this action can be done through the Site admin page to deactivate the user account from SIMSID (it removes/deactivates the link between User account and school from SIMSID).
-To grant access again, the user will have to be re-invited again.
-This can be used in situations when say a user/staff leaves the organisation and the site admin can deactivate their account (through the Site admin portal).
-Ideally they would have to terminate the memberships of security groups they belong to after this.
+: Deactivating the user account removes the link between a user account from SIMS ID.
+E.g., when a person leaves your organisation, you can set their account to inactive, and their account can be deactivated.